VictoriaMatthew/North-America-Retail-Sales-Optimization-Analysis-/README.md

 ORDER BY TotalProduct DESC

-/* The Furnishing Subcategory has a total of 186 products which is the Subcategory with the highest products while Chaies Subcategory has 87 products, Bookcases Subcategory has 48 products and Tables Subcategory has a total of 34 profucts */
+/* The Furnishing Subcategory has a total of 186 products which is the Subcategory with the highest products while Chairs Subcategory has 87 products, Bookcases Subcategory has 48 products and Tables Subcategory has a total of 34 profucts */
 ```
 ## Results/Findings